-I learned something about my body during my 100% Paleo trial last summer: me and almond flour are not best friends.
+I learned a little something about my body during my 100% Paleo trial last summer: me and almond flour in massive quantities are not best friends.
 While delicious, the super concentrated dose of nuts (about 90 almonds =1 cup almond flour) turned my digestion on its’ head.
-On top of that, my son’s allergies meant anything I made for the rest of us would not work for him most of the time: nuts, seeds, and eggs are out for him.
+On top of that, my son’s allergies meant anything I made for the rest of us would not work for him most of the time: nuts, seeds, and eggs are still out for him.

 I discovered the original recipe for these brownies in Paleo Indulgences, a great cookbook I have enjoyed by Tammy Credicott.
 Her brownies contained both nuts and eggs, so I changed things up so everyone in our family could enjoy these morsels.

-INGREDIENT NOTE: Unsweetened chocolate does not normally have soy lechitin, and a big reason most commercial chocolate is not allergy friendly.
+Unsweetened chocolate does not normally have soy lecithin like most sweetened varieties.
 Unsweetened chocolate is a great option for those who don’t do soy, and as an added bonus, you get to control the sweeteners too.

-If you would like to look at some additional egg-free Paleo treats, check these out, and 85% of my Paleo/grain free posts are egg free/nut free, so check them out!!
+If you would like to look at some additional egg-free Paleo treats, check these out, and 85% of my Paleo recipe posts are egg free AND nut free, so check them out!!

 - Orange-Almond Cookies